valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 `REDISMODULE_OPTIONS_ALLOW_NESTED_KEYSPACE_NOTIFICATIONS`:
 Declare that the module wants to get nested key-space notifications.
-By default, Redis will not fire key-space notifications that happened inside a key-space notification callback.
+By default, Valkey will not fire key-space notifications that happened inside a key-space notification callback.
 This flag allows to change this behavior and fire nested key-space notifications.
 Notice: if enabled, the module should protected itself from infinite recursion.